simplefoc/simplefoc.github.io/docs/simplefoc_library/code/torque_control/dc_current.md

 <a href ="javascript:show('b','type');"  class="btn btn-type btn-b btn-primary">BLDC motors</a>
 <a href ="javascript:show('s','type');" class="btn btn-type btn-s"> Stepper motors</a>

-A simple example of the FOC current based torque control using Inline current sensor and setting the target value by serial command interface.
+A simple example of the DC current based torque control using Inline current sensor and setting the target value by serial command interface.

 <div class="type type-b" markdown="1">